Important: Form 1098T and Education Tax Credits

 Educational institutions are required by law to report to students the amount of qualified tuition and related expenses (fees) paid by them during the calendar year.

-The purpose of the 1098T form is to help the student determine whether they are eligible to claim an Education Tax Credit on their individual income tax returns.
-You are not required to report any of the information located on the 1098T on your tax return but you may use this information to claim an Education Tax Credit.
+The purpose of the 1098T form is to help the student determine whether they are eligible to claim tax credit or deduction on their individual income tax returns.
+The 1098T form provides taxpayers with tuition payment information to assist them with their tax return preparation.

 Educational institutions are not required to provide the 1098T form to:

 - Students who enroll in courses which no academic credit is received (this includes the Continuing Education programs)

 - Students whose qualified tuition and related expenses are entirely waived or paid with scholarships or grants

 In 2017 and prior Eckerd College reported qualified CHARGES in Box 2.

 Effective January 1, 2018 the Internal Revenue Service (IRS) is requiring colleges and universities to begin reporting what students paid to an educational institution.
 Payments made prior to 01/01/2018 toward 2018 spring semester qualified tuition will not appear on the Form 1098-T either in 2017 or 2018 for the following reasons: